conjure-cp/conjure/docs/tutorials/NurseRostering.rst

 Nurse rostering
 ---------------

-*Authors: Saad Attieh, Nguyen Dang, András Salamon*
+*Authors: András Salamon, Nguyen Dang, Saad Attieh*

 We now discuss a version of `Nurse Rostering <https://en.wikipedia.org/wiki/Nurse_scheduling_problem>`, a constrained scheduling problem.
 Unlike versions of this problem studied by operations research practitioners and researchers (such as competition instances :cite:`ceschia2019second`), we here focus on just some of the basic constraints.

 Some nurses are available to work in a hospital.
-Each day is divided into a sequence of shifts.
+Each day is divided into a sequence of shifts, e.g., an early-morning shift, a day shift and a night shift.
 Each nurse should be assigned to work some shifts during the course of a period of consecutive days.
-A nurse should not be assigned to work two different shifts on the same day.
+A nurse can be assigned to at most one shift per day.
-Moreover, for each nurse we need to avoid some patterns of consecutive shifts (where the shifts may refer to different consecutive days).
+Moreover, for each nurse we need to avoid some forbidden shift patterns within two consecutive days.
+For example, a nurse cannot work a night shift today and an early-morning shift the next day.
-We also must make sure to meet the minimum number of nurses needed for each shift.
+We also must make sure to meet the minimum number of nurses demanded for each shift.
+These demand values vary between different days.

 Initial specification